 |Virgin Islands (USA)||41.00|

-The per diem allowance concerns one day of travel.
-A day of travel is 24 hours from the beginning of abusiness trip, or 24 hours of the end of the preceding day of travel.
+The per diem allowance concerns one day of travel i.e. 24 hours from the beginning of a business trip or 24 hours from the end of the preceding day of travel.

 The maximum amount of per diem is defined on the basis of the country or region where the day of foreign travel ends.
-If the day of travel ends on a ship or airplane, the amount should be based on the country from where the ship/airplane last departed or, if leaving Finland, where it will first arrive.
+If the day of travel ends on a ship or airplane, the amount should be based on the country from where the ship or airplane last departed or, if leaving Finland, where it will first arrive.

-Upon returning to Finland, the employee is entitled to half of the per diem for foreign travel paid for the last completed day of travel, if the length of the business trip exceeds by more than two hours the last full day of travel, which ended in foreign territory or in a ship or airplane departing from such a territory.
+Upon returning to Finland, the employee is entitled to half of the per diem for foreign travel paid for the last completed day of travel if the length of the business trip exceeds, by more than two hours, the last full day of travel that ended in foreign territory or in a ship or airplane departing from such territory.

-If the length of a business trip exceeds, by more than ten hours, the last full day of travel, which ended in foreign territory or in a ship or airplane departing from such a territory, the employee is entitled to per diem for foreign travel for the last full day of travel.
-The maximum amount payable, for a day of travel or part thereof, beginning after the employee returns to Finland, should be determined as prescribed above in § 12.
+If the length of a business trip exceeds, by more than ten hours, the last full day of travel, which ended in foreign territory or in a ship or airplane departing from such a territory, the employee is entitled to a per diem for foreign travel for the last full day of travel.
+The maximum amount payable for a day of travel or part thereof beginning after the employee returns to Finland must be determined as prescribed above in § 12.

-If the employee receives free meals or meals included in the price of a ticket or a hotel room, the per diem should be reduced by 50 per cent.
+If the employee receives free meals or meals included in the price of a ticket or a hotel room the per diem must be reduced by 50 percent.
 For the purposes of calculation of per diems for foreign travel, two free meals constitute ‘free meals’.

-If a business trip outside Finnish territory is made, the work being done under exceptional circumstances at the request of an employer located in Finland, and the employee returns to Finnish territory for the night, and no per diem is being paid under § 12 above, the maximum allowance for business travel, by derogation from paragraph 1 above, is €18.00.
+If a business trip outside Finnish territory is made, the work being done under exceptional circumstances at the request of an employer located in Finland, and if the employee returns to Finnish territory for the night, and no per diem is being paid under § 12 above, the maximum allowance for business travel, by derogation from subparagraph 1 above is €18.00.

 The maximum allowance for accommodation payable, over and above the allowance for travel to the secondary workplace, is the amount shown on a receipt provided by the accommodation establishment, or a reasonable amount shown on other reliable written proof.

-Seafarers: The foregoing provisions on allowances for travel expenses are applicable to the tax-exempt allowance under the law, payable to taxpayers earning seafarer’s income.
+Seafarers: The foregoing provisions on allowances for travel expenses are applicable to the tax-exempt allowances under the law, payable to taxpayers earning seafarer’s income.